-During a recent group of short ‘demo’ coaching sessions at the Festival of Work at Olympia (the Human Resources annual gathering in London) – I was surprised to hear a number of people in senior roles openly admitting they had ‘imposter syndrome’.
+During some recent coaching sessions, I was surprised to hear a number of people in senior roles saying they had ‘Imposter Syndrome’.

 What is Imposter Syndrome?

-Imposter syndrome a phenomenon where individuals doubt their accomplishments and progress, feeling like they are on the brink of being exposed as a ‘fraud’.
-It’s more common than you think – we often fear that we are the only ones experiencing self doubt, but you will be surprised at how many other people feel the same way.
+Imposter Syndrome is more common than you think.
+We often fear that we are the only ones experiencing self doubt, but you will be surprised at how many other people feel the same way.

 I would like to break down the diagnosis of Imposter Syndrome, as it relates to NLP.

-One executive shared that they felt imposter syndrome, but the coaching revealed that it actually only applied when they were promoted to manage an additional team who specialised in an area they didn’t have much expertise.
-Gaining more specifics helped the client to realise they didn’t feel an imposter generally as they initially claimed.
+One executive shared that they felt Imposter Syndrome.
+But the coaching revealed that it actually only applied when they were promoted to manage an additional team, who specialised in an area they themselves didn’t have much expertise in.
+Gaining more specifics helped the client to realise they didn’t feel like an imposter generally, but rather in a particular situation.

-This same client understood that the problem was not only a lack of skills (that their team possessed), but also a belief that a lack of these specific skills made them a poor manager.
+This same client understood that the problem was not only a lack of skills, but also a belief that a lack of these specific skills made them a poor manager.
 This neatly leads to…

 Opening up limiting beliefs is the ‘bread and butter’ of coaching.
-This client’s existing skill set was already highly technical, and a shift of belief was that leadership was indeed learning to manage people with partially alien skill sets, as leadership also encompasses managing across different functions.
+This client’s existing skill-set was already highly technical.
+So his shift in belief was that leadership is indeed about learning to manage people with partially alien skill sets, as leadership also encompasses managing across different functions.

 Values are also a ‘why’ area.
-Another client who said she suffered from imposter syndrome also revealed a deep suspicion about hierarchies and she hated having power over people.
-She said she valued equality and fairness.
+Another client who said she suffered from Imposter Syndrome also revealed a deep suspicion of hierarchies.
+She said that she hated having power over people and valued equality and fairness.
 Although these values seemed superficially positive, later she admitted they hid a belief that managers are megalomaniacs.
-I quoted Stephen Covey, “act or be acted upon” and she realised that this belief could be shifted and have her values honoured.
+I quoted Stephen Covey, “act or be acted upon” and she realised that her belief could be shifted and she could have her values honoured.
 She said, “I can be a kind and fair manager.”

 Some other people said something deeper: “I just don’t feel it’s me, I was shocked when I got the promotion and it’s like a weird dream!”